- Cornell Law School, J.D.

 - Boston University, B.A.
 American Civilization/English Literature, summa cum laude, Phi Beta Kappa

 Neil H. Aronson is one of New England’s most respected corporate and securities lawyers.
-Boston Magazine has recognized Neil on multiple occasions (including in its most recent November 2018 survey) as one of Boston’s Top 100 Lawyers and Neil also holds Martindale-Hubbell’s AV®Preeminent rating – ranking him at the highest level of professional excellence.
+Boston Magazine has recognized Neil on multiple occasions (including in its most recent surveys in each of 2018 and 2019) as one of Boston’s Top 100 Lawyers and Neil also holds Martindale-Hubbell’s AV®Preeminent rating – ranking him at the highest level of professional excellence.
 Neil represents many innovative and growing companies, many of them leading edge developers of new technologies in high technology, social media, medical devices and life sciences as well as rapidly growing service-based and retail businesses, as well as larger companies seeking to grow through acquisitions and joint ventures.

 “Representations, Warranties, Indemnification & Termination Clauses” Massachusetts Continuing Legal Education (2015-16), Chair & Editor